yhr/kernelteaching/README.md

 The intention is to turn students into kernel hackers, capable of contributing upstream and independently continue their studies.

+To build the slideware you need to install the following packages:
+	latex-beamer rubber inkscape (assuming you are running ubuntu 16)

-Please see our wiki page for more information on the projec and how to join the mailing list and contribute.
+Please see our wiki page for more information on the project and how to join the mailing list and contribute.

 https://github.com/yhr/kernelteaching/wiki